 Before Mike Linksvayer began talking about Metadata, he wanted to cover some non-technical aspects of what they do.

 1. He began with a first semi-public showing of a new video from Creative Commons on copyright, and the value of a creative commons license which could allow others to easily share and distribute artistic works.

-2. He noted that there were a number of ways to think about copyright and Creative Commons.
-One was to consider some of the GPL releases of software, and he asked if media was twenty years behind software, and concepts of open source software.
+2. He noted that there were many ways to think about copyright and Creative Commons.
+One was to consider some of the GPL releases of software, and he asked if media was twenty years behind the software, and concepts of open-source software.

-3. To further than analogy, the concept of reuse of code, could possibly be expanded to content?
+3. To further this analogy, the concept of reuse of code, could be expanded to content?
 Could there be a content license interoperability in the same way as a code license interoperability?

-4. He also noted that there were a number of legal materials on the Creative Commons web site, such as a podcasting legal guide, discussion about the legal use of copyright.
-He also mentioned that the Version 3.0 of licenses are being worked upon.
+4. He also noted that there were several legal materials on the Creative Commons web site, such as a podcasting legal guide, discussion about the legal use of copyright.
+He also mentioned that Version 3.0 of licenses are being worked upon.

 5. He also pointed out some “cool things” being worked upon at Creative Commons.
 For example, some Creative Commons materials were used in the loneligirl15 videos.
 Another example was of a Brazilian movie that was released simultaneously in theatres, and on the web under a CC license.

 In 2002, the focus of their efforts were to provide the following in their licenses:

 One thing that they were hoping for was for someone to develop a search engine that would look for materials licensed under Creative Commons.

 No one was working on developing something like that, so in 2004, they started working on a prototype search engine that could find CC-licensed material.
 Their first one was slow.
 They then switched to Nutch, to make a newer version.

 In early 2005, Yahoo built a search engine that could find CC material.
 In late 2005, Google did the same, and as their help section on Usage Rights notes, that is incorporated into their advanced search.